Collection, Memory and Other Quilts

 Jordan had about a hundred badges and what good were they doing in a drawer?
 I used official scout material for the back of this quilt.

-I had so many badges I had to even use the border to display them.
+I had so many badges I had to put some of them on the border.
 Above is a closeup of the top of the quilt, showing how the badges were placed.

 Memory Quilt Honoring Past Sewing Projects

 Barbara sent me a package filled with scraps from her past sewing projects and asked for a memory quilt.
 Above is the result, showing that she had a myriad of projects using all sorts of fabric.
 Don’t you wonder what she made out of that shiny blue and purple material?
-This project reminded me of the loaves and fishes bible story, because when I finished, I didn’t think I’d made a dent in the stash of fabric leftovers she’d sent me.
+This project reminded me of the loaves and fishes bible story.
+When I was finished, I didn’t think I’d made a dent in the stash of fabric leftovers she’d sent me.

 Quilts to Display Tea Towels